Best Seeds for Winter Season - Healthy Master index

 1. Basil Seeds

 Basil seeds, also known as sabja seeds, release mucilage when soaked, which aids digestion and helps keep the body hydrated.
-During winter, fluid intake tends to decrease, making hydration support essential.
+During winter, water intake tends to decrease, making hydration support essential.
 Their fiber content helps prevent constipation and improve gut health.
 Adding soaked basil seeds to drinks or desserts can offer a cooling yet nourishing effect.
 They are a simple way to improve digestion and hydration in colder months.

 Also read about: Why Sabja Seeds Are Your Secret Weapon for Good Health?